user7182/80x86/README.md

 This will build the Docker containers and then perform a release build and run all of the tests.

+### Build for DE0-CV

+    ./scripts/ci/fpga de0-cv

+This will build a Quartus project and SRAM Object File (.sof) for the Teerasic DE0-CV.

 ## Documentation

 The build script above will create a developer's guide in